neural-maze/talking_with_hn/README.md

 3. Extract the comments from a story.
 You can use this to evaluate the general sentiment of the story.
 4. Read blogs/articles linked to a story in order to reason about them.

-If you want to see them in action, check the examples down below!! 👇
+If you want to see them in action, check the examples down below! 👇👇👇

+---

 <p align="center">
   <img src="img/q*_gif.gif" alt="Top Stories about Q*" width="400"/>